hantsy/rsocket-sample/GUIDE.md

     * Options/Java : 11
 * Dependencies: RSocket, Lombok

- Generate the codes in a zip archive for downloading.
+The generated codes are archived into a  zip file for downloading.
 Download and extract it into your favorite IDE.
 Open the *pom.xml*  in your IDE editor, there are two dependencies added.

 ```xml
 <dependency>